 When ready to cut and bake the cookies, preheat an oven to 350°F. Line 2 rimless cookie sheets with parchment paper.

-Repeat with the other 3 pieces of dough in the fridge.
+Repeat the rolling, cutting, and baking with the other 3 pieces of dough in the fridge.

 To decorate the cookies:

 Place a wire rack over a sheet of parchment paper.
-Once the cookies are cool, whisk the glaze to loosen it.
+Whisk the room temperature glaze to loosen it.